ezrpg-legacy/ezRPG-1.2.x/README.md

 =====

-##Notes about 1.2.1.3
+##Notes about 1.2.1.4
-####Pushed Oct 5 2013
+####Pushed July 10 2016
 ```

-- Fixed an issue with the validation system not always working due to a inline php variable and string.
-- Knocked out an issue with the themes class that kept readding themes to the DB during cache reloads.
+- I'm starting to go off the reservation with this.
+Added Namespaces, started working on the application logic, etc.

 ```
 =====